 The strangest, most melancholy entry in the Zelda franchise marks a shift in tone from its more gung-ho predecessor The Legend of Zelda: Ocarina of Time.
 Taking place in Termina, an alternate version of Hyrule, Majora’s Mask sees Link forced to relive the same three days in order to stop the moon crashing into the world.
 With each ticking second the lunar rock’s toothy, creepy face looms closer, creating a pervasive sense of anxiety.
 It’s a darker, more complex take on the Zelda formula and one which a modern game could take cues from.

 There’s been a shift in the Zelda franchise, and the success of 2017’s Breath of the Wild shows fans are craving something new.
 And technically, yes, Twilight Princess takes place 800 years after Majora’s Mask, making it a sort-of sequel.
 Yet, Majora’s Mask had features that would be perfect to bring back to the series: its time limits, grittier atmosphere, and – most important of all – its use of masks to transform Link into all sorts of creatures.
 Plus, if Nintendo did follow-on the story, a return to Termina would be a great deal of fun.
-The teaser trailer for Breath of the Wild 2 implies the sequel is taking a darker tone, so perhaps the franchise could be ready to revisit some of Majora’s magic soon.
+The teaser trailer for The Legend of Zelda: Tears of the Kingdom implies the sequel is taking a darker tone, so perhaps the franchise could be ready to revisit some of Majora’s magic soon.